 The beach in the morning.

-Bright sunshine greeted me on this re-visit to Gyllyngvase beach in Falmouth.
+Bright sunshine greeted me on this visit.
 The spring morning had attracted swimmers and walkers alike.
-The beach had its seasonal fixtures in place for the summer – volleyball pitch, sandpit, trestle tables and lifeguard viewing platform.
-As the tide fell away on the steep beach, the clean breakers crashed onto the sand, a raw energy to start the day.
+The beach had its seasonal fixtures in place for the summer – volleyball pitch, sand pit, trestle tables and lifeguard viewing platform.
+As the tide fell away on the steep beach clean breakers crashed onto the sand, a raw energy to start the day.

 John explains the release the beach gives him.

-At the waterline in the morning, looking out across Falmouth Bay to start the day.
+By the sea in the morning, looking out across Falmouth Bay to start the day.

-It was a mild January dawn return to Gyllyngvase beach in Falmouth, the sea and sky grey blue against the sand.
+It was a mild January dawn return visit, with the sea and sky grey blue against the sand.
 Being a town beach, there were plenty of people about.
-The atmosphere was one of routine and regularity, fitting the beach visit into hectic schedules.
+The atmosphere was one of routine and regularity, fitting a beach visit into a hectic schedule.
 Both interviews show the deep affection held by people for being at the beach.
 Falmouth is such a buzzing town at present.
 I highly recommend a visit.

 Victoria, at Gyllyngvase beach early in the morning.

-Another famous Cornish beach, the main Falmouth leisure beach which looks out to the South over Falmouth Bay and the tankers waiting for orders or bunkers.
-This beach is popular all year round.
+Another famous Cornish beach, this is the main Falmouth leisure beach, looking out to the south over Falmouth Bay and the tankers waiting for orders or bunkers.
+Gyllyngvase is popular all year round.
 Autumn is usually very mild in Cornwall and the weather was outstanding during this visit.
 The beach was at its best.